artgo/FindPullRequest/README.md

 -A username_of_author_of_commit
 -C commit_id

-The code is compile to be run with Java 7
+The code is compiled to be run with Java 7